jaltfeld/ember-cli-auto-suggest/README.md

 ...as you can see the `suggestListSet` property is also available and can be used as an indicator that results will display.

-The beauty of you being in control of the result display, is that you can write whatever markup & styling class hooks you like for whaever display you like and produce pretty much anything - that passes for an "auto suggest" dropdown.
+The beauty of you being in control of the result display, is that you can write whatever markup & styling class hooks you like for whatever display you like and produce pretty much anything - that passes for an "auto suggest" dropdown.

 If you need to re-arrange the location of your `resultBodyComponent` just over-write the `auto-suggest.hbs` template by making one in your application's `yourApp/app/templates/components/` folder and copy what's in your `yourApp/node_modules/ember-cli-auto-suggest/addon/templates/components/auto-suggest.hbs` to the new file - then just add whatever you like or re-arrange in whatever way you need.